 Second, there is the pathway leading to the helical double-chain architecture in Helicosalpa spp.
 (Fig. 2D).
-These transversally budded double chains undergo stolon torsion into a solenoid shape (Fig. 3G), and the chiral zooid becomes angled relative to each other to accommodate this conformation.
+These transversally budded double chains undergo stolon torsion into a solenoid shape (Fig. 3G), and the chiral zooids becomes angled relative to each other to accommodate this conformation.
 Finally, there is the pathway leading to streamlined chains through the alignment of zooid orientations to the axis of the stolon during development.
 These start with the partial dorsoventral rotation of zooids into the oblique architecture (Fig. 3B), which is the final form for species like Thetys vagina and Thalia spp.
 (Fig. 2E), with zooid-stolon angles of 50-60°.
 The movement direction of these colonies is closely aligned (but not perfectly parallel) with the stolon axis.
 This torsion goes a step further toward near-complete alignment (15-30°) of the oral-aboral axis of the zooids to the axis of the stolon in linear architecture, found in taxa such as Ihlea, Iasis, Metcalfina, and Salpa.
 In the species Soestia zonaria (Pallas, 1774), we find the most extreme version of this architecture, with zooid-stolon angles close to 0° (Fig. 2F).
 The final transformation stage in this pathway is the bipinnate architecture found in Brooksia spp. and Ritteriella spp., where in addition to the linear dorsoventral alignment of zooids to the stolon, there is a mirror-symmetry outward lateral flare of the aboral ends of zooids in the plane normal to the oral-aboral-normal; and a rotation of zooids where the ventral (and dorsal) sides of every zooid are all facing the same side (Fig. 2G).
 This pathway has been challenging to observe empirically because Ritteriella does not undergo transformation past the oblique stage in colonies retained by the oozooid (Fig. 3D), and in Brooksia the transformation occurs at a very small scale in the most proximal and underdeveloped end of the budding colony.
 It is possible that the order of developmental transitions that lead to the bipinnate morphology differs from the one hypothesized here (Fig. 6), though it always occurs during or after the process of dorsoventral zooid stolon rotation that produces oblique and linear chains.

 Each developmental transition is characterized by variation across specific continuous morphological traits (Fig. 6).
 The transversal-to-whorl transformation is mediated by an increase in the peduncle-to-zooid length ratio and a continuous allometric shift in zooid-to-stolon size as the zooids grow and develop asynchronously along the stolon length.
 The subsequent whorl-to-cluster transformation also relies on further peduncle elongation but is marked by a loss of neighbor zooid attachment that allows neighboring zooids to bob around freely.
 The transversal-to-helical pathway is characterized by a continuous shift in the serial neighbor stolon-normal angle, where the orientation of neighboring zooids breaks parallelism and starts to offset by a few degrees like stairs in a spiral staircase.
 The transversal-to-oblique-to-linear pathway is driven solely by changes in the dorsoventral zooid-stolon angle.
 Finally, the linear-to-bipinnate transformation is characterized by an increased oral-aboral chiral angle and zooid autorotation, where the oral-lateral facets of chiral zooids face each other, the aboral ends turn outwards, and their ventral sides face the same side of the colony.